THE BRITISH OPERA ACADEMY (BOA)

 Dr Chika Robertson, CEO and co-founder of the Music Mind Spirit Trust, is a professor of violin at the Royal Academy of Music, JA and for many years international Diploma Examiner for the Associated Board of the Royal Schools of Music.
 She is much in demand as a music adjudicator, masterclass and workshop presenter, project director and conference speaker in the UK, USA and Europe.

 Chika has premiered numerous seminal works for eminent musicians and recorded as both soloist and chamber musician with world-class ensembles including the London Sinfonietta & Academy of St Martin-in-the-Fields, performed in a piano trio with Tchaikovsky Competition winner Peter Donohoe, and in many diverse styles with artists such as Shirley Bassey and Ella Fitzgerald.
-Her violin pupils regularly achieve Distinctions in their violin diploma exams and in festivals, and many are enjoying successful solo, chamber, orchestral and teaching positions internationally.
+Her violin pupils regularly achieve Distinctions in their violin diploma exams, festivals and competitions, and many are enjoying successful solo, chamber, orchestral and teaching positions internationally.

 Artistic Director: Dr. Mark Ross Clark drmarkrossclark@gmail.com